-Inspection of agricultural products in the country-of-origin is a legal requirement.
-Verification companies hired for this purpose will carry out the inspection.
+Inspection of agricultural products regardless of the country of origin is a legal requirement.
+Third party verification companies hired for this purpose will carry out the inspection.
 Ecuador's animal and plant health laws stipulate that agricultural and livestock products (except industrialized products) can only arrive at seaports and airports where AGROCALIDAD is present.

-Airports: Quito and Guayaquil

-Seaports: Guayaquil, Manta, Esmeraldas, and Puerto Bolívar

-Terrestrial Ports: Tulcan, Macara, and Huaquilla
+Airports: Quito and Guayaquil Seaports: Guayaquil, Manta, Esmeraldas, and Puerto Bolívar Land Ports: Tulcan, Macara, and Huaquilla